How to Get Dewy Skin: 7 Steps to Glass-Like Radiance

 Topical products are just one piece of the dewy skin puzzle.
 Support your skin’s natural luminosity from within:

-- Hydration: Drink water like it’s your job (because technically, it is)
+Hydration: Drink water like it’s your job (because technically, it is)

-- Omega fatty acids: Consume foods rich in healthy fats (salmon, avocados, nuts—all the expensive stuff, naturally)
+Omega fatty acids: Consume foods rich in healthy fats (salmon, avocados, nuts—all the expensive stuff, naturally)

-- Antioxidants: Colorful fruits and vegetables protect skin cells from free radicals (the cellular equivalent of that friend who always starts drama)
+Antioxidants: Colorful fruits and vegetables protect skin cells from free radicals (the cellular equivalent of that friend who always starts drama)

-- Sleep: Prioritize 7-8 hours because “beauty sleep” isn’t just a cute saying
+Sleep: Prioritize 7-8 hours because “beauty sleep” isn’t just a cute saying

-- Stress management: Cortisol can affect skin moisture worse than desert heat, so find your zen (or at least fake it convincingly)
+Stress management: Cortisol can affect skin moisture worse than desert heat, so find your zen (or at least fake it convincingly)

-Customizing Your Dewy Skin Routine by Skin Type
+Customizing Your Glow Based on Skin Type

 If you have oily skin, you can still achieve dewiness without looking like you’ve been glazed:

-- Use oil-free hydrators with ingredients like niacinamide (your oil-control bestie)
+Use oil-free hydrators with ingredients like niacinamide (your oil-control bestie)

-- Choose lightweight, water-based products thinner than your ex’s excuses
+Choose lightweight, water-based products thinner than your ex’s excuses

-- Apply facial oils only to drier areas or skip altogether (know when to hold ’em, know when to fold ’em)
+Apply facial oils only to drier areas or skip altogether (know when to hold ’em, know when to fold ’em)

-- Consider mattifying primers only in your T-zone—selective mattification is an art form
+Consider mattifying primers only in your T-zone—selective mattification is an art form

 For naturally dry skin types:

-- Double down on hydrating layers like you’re preparing for a hydration apocalypse
+Double down on hydrating layers like you’re preparing for a hydration apocalypse

-- Include oils rich in omega fatty acids (your skin will drink these up faster than you down coffee on Monday morning)
+Include oils rich in omega fatty acids (your skin will drink these up faster than you down coffee on Monday morning)

-- Consider overnight hydrating masks 2-3 times weekly (wake up looking suspiciously well-rested)
+Consider overnight hydrating masks 2-3 times weekly (wake up looking suspiciously well-rested)

-- Use a humidifier, especially in dry climates or winter (turn your bedroom into a tropical rainforest—minus the bugs)
+Use a humidifier, especially in dry climates or winter (turn your bedroom into a tropical rainforest—minus the bugs)

-Sensitive Skin Approach to Dewiness Without the Redness
+Approaching Sensitive Skin Without the Redness

 If your skin is more reactive than a teenager being told to clean their room:

-- Introduce products one at a time, like you’re carefully adding guests to a party of introverts
+Introduce products one at a time, like you’re carefully adding guests to a party of introverts

-- Focus on barrier repair like it’s your skincare mission statement
+Focus on barrier repair like it’s your skincare mission statement

-- Seek fragrance-free formulations (because smelling like a tropical paradise isn’t worth the hives)
+Seek fragrance-free formulations (because smelling like a tropical paradise isn’t worth the hives)

-- Patch test new products before slathering them all over your face (an ounce of prevention is worth a pound of antihistamines)
+Patch test new products before slathering them all over your face (an ounce of prevention is worth a pound of antihistamines)

 While some products provide an instant dewy effect (hello, highlighter), true glass-like radiance comes from consistent skincare habits over time.
 The skin’s renewal cycle takes approximately 28 days, so give new routines at least one month before deciding they’re as useless as diet advice in December.